slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- C.S.
 Lewis
 > *"Never assume that loud is strong and quiet is weak."
 -- Gurubogsa*
+> *"Because she competes with no one, no one can compete with her."
+-- Lao Tzu*

 - Find cassandras to stop catastrophes.
 The “Cassandras” are experts in their field.
 These people are data driven.
 - i fear not the man who's read ten thousand books, but the man who's read the book ten thousand times.